matomo-org/matomo-sdk-ios/README.md

 - Value (optional)

 ```
-PiwikTracker.shared?.track(eventWithCategory: "player", action: "slide", name: "volume", value: 35.1)
+MatomoTracker.shared?.track(eventWithCategory: "player", action: "slide", name: "volume", value: 35.1)
 ```

 This will log that the user slid the volume slider on the player to 35.1%.

 ### Custom Dimension

-The Piwik SDK currently supports Custom Dimensions for the Visit Scope.
+The Matomo SDK currently supports Custom Dimensions for the Visit Scope.
 Using Custom Dimensions you can add properties to the whole visit, such as "Did the user finish the tutorial?", "Is the user a paying user?" or "Which version of the Application is being used?" and such.
-Before sending custom dimensions please make sure Custom Dimensions are [properly installed and configured](https://piwik.org/docs/custom-dimensions/).
+Before sending custom dimensions please make sure Custom Dimensions are [properly installed and configured](https://matomo.org/docs/custom-dimensions/).
 You will need the `ID` of your configured Dimension.

 After that you can set a new Dimension,

 ```
-PiwikTracker.shared?.set(value: "1.0.0-beta2", forIndex: 1)
+MatomoTracker.shared?.set(value: "1.0.0-beta2", forIndex: 1)
 ```

 or remove an already set dimension.

 ```
-PiwikTracker.shared?.remove(dimensionAtIndex: 1)
+MatomoTracker.shared?.remove(dimensionAtIndex: 1)
 ```

 Dimensions in the Visit Scope will be sent along every Page View or Event.
 Custom Dimensions are not persisted by the SDK and have to be re-configured upon application startup.

 ### Custom User ID

-To add a [custom User ID](https://piwik.org/docs/user-id/), simply set the value you'd like to use on the `visitorId` field of the shared tracker:
+To add a [custom User ID](https://matomo.org/docs/user-id/), simply set the value you'd like to use on the `visitorId` field of the shared tracker:

 ```
-PiwikTracker.shared?.visitorId = "coolUsername123"
+MatomoTracker.shared?.visitorId = "coolUsername123"
 ```

 All future events being tracked by the SDK will be associated with this userID, as opposed to the default UUID created for each Visitor.